 Domestic Growth in US and International Expansion

-Netflix’s tech innovations have ensured that even though the company contributes to over 30% of peak traffic in North America, its impact on the broader internet infrastructure is minimal.
-Innovations in video encoding and content delivery have ensured that the company has managed to minimize its footprint, meaning that customers continue to get the best possible experience while not impacting other internet services.
+The tech innovations in the history of Netflix have ensured that even though the company contributes to over 30% of peak traffic in North America, its impact on the broader internet infrastructure is minimal.
+Innovations in video encoding and content delivery have ensured that the company has managed to minimise its footprint, meaning that customers continue to get the best possible experience while not impacting other internet services.